R1ngSt1nger/simply-bookkeeping/README.md

 * Track payments and outstanding balances
 * Attach invoices, receipts and other documentation
 * Use the Uploads holding area to keep documents ready to be matched to expense records
-* OCR will attempt to extract information from uploaded invoices in the holding area
+* OCR will extract information from uploaded invoices in the holding area, and data-match it in a newly created income record (note that the success of the OCR module is dependent on the layout of the supplier's invoice)

 ###